Parameter, Statistic, Random Variable, Estimator and Estimate

 A random experiment is a physical situation whose outcome cannot be predicted with certainty until it is observed.
 A random experiment can be repeated as many times as we want under the same conditions (leading to different outcomes).
 Each one of them a trial.
 Thus, a trial is a particular performance of a random experiment.

 A Sample space is a set of all possible outcomes of a random experiment.
-In this blog post I use \(\Omega\) to denote a sample space.
+In this blog post I use

 Example 1: